 The former CEO of Overstock, Patrick Byrne, is a huge advocate of cryptocurrencies, and it was on his watch that Overstock became the first major retailer to let customers buy products with Bitcoin.

 In fact, in early 2019 the company even announced that it was set to pay a portion of its business tax using Bitcoin.

-Again, although Newegg is a lesser-known brand, you shouldn't let that put you off using their services – especially if you happen to own some Bitcoin.
+Again, although Newegg is a lesser-known brand, you shouldn't let that put you off using their services.
+Especially since it's yet another shop that accepts Bitcoin.